|698 page views|

 P2 (5.7) 15m - Can be linked with P1.
 Up a short 5.7 crack and then traverse right to a sweet belay atop a chopped tree.

-P3 (5.9+/5.10-) 20m - This pitch is not to be taken lightly.
-The first ascenionists originally had placed 4 bolts of this pitch, but due to the availability of gear, removed all but one of them.
+P3 (5.9+/5.10-) 20m - The first ascenionists originally had placed 4 bolts of this pitch, but due to the availability of gear, removed all but one of them.
 The are certainly some hand size cams available, but take care placing them perfectly as the crack is flaring.
-You'll be happy when you clip the lone bolt.
+I placed two #3 camalots on the way to the bolt.

 P4 (5.8) 20m I linked this one with P3.
 Up a short corner and then past a handful of bolts.